rabwill/short-trey-instructions/instructions.md

   },
   ```
 Be sure to save your work.
-### Remove the dummy feature from the app manifest
+### Remove the Dummy Feature from the App Manifest
 The initial solution that you ran in the previous exercise didn't have a declarative agent yet, so the manifest would not install because it had no features.
 We added a "dummy" feature, which is a static tab pointing to the Copilot Developer Camp home page.
 This would allow users to view the Copilot Developer Camp website in a tab within Teams, Outlook, and the Microsoft 365 app ([https://office.com](https://office.com)).

 If you've ever tried [Teams App Camp](https://aka.ms/app-camp), you would know all about them.
 If not, don't worry about it-just delete these lines from **manifest.json** as they aren't needed anymore: